Manage Copy Through Project Workflows

 2. Navigate to the Copy module.

-3. A list of all published copy sheets in the system will be displayed.
+3. A list of all published components (copy sheets) in the system will be displayed.

-4. Click on the desired copy sheet to open and view its details.
+4. Select the desired components (copy sheet) to open and view its details.

 5. To export a copy sheet:

-• Export All – to download the entire copy sheet for all components.
+• Export All – to download the all components associated with the project.

 • Export Selected – to download only the components you’ve selected.